Welcome CMI-Sales Tax Applicants and Candidates

 CMI-Sales Tax Exam Schedule & Deadlines

-deadline for receipt of applications for the February 2016 Exams is November 30,
+The deadline for receipt of applications for the September 2016 Exams is June 17, 2016.

 The CMI-Sales Tax Application and Brochure (available for download below) offer detailed information and instructions that will enable you to progress smoothly through the application process.